johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 ![publish after](./images/publish-after.png "publish after")

 On the persistence level, the records are effectively damaged.
 But on the level of the domain, what is is broken is the subsequent perception of "what happened" previously on the level of the domain: the perception is that something else happened.
 We can't eliminate infrastructure failure, but we can eliminate misperceptions, so long as we can identify what's actually happening in the processing.
-Just before we do that, let's think about objects…
+Just before we do that, let's think about objects...

 ## Actual Entities